Contents of Research

 Cassava is a tropical crop that can grow even under unfavorable environments, such as high temperature, dry soil and poor soil.
 Tuberous roots are formed on the roots of cassava.
 The starch synthesized in this tuber is a source of foods and income generation, and cassava is an important crop for food security and industrial application for 1 billion people worldwide.
 For the sustainable food production, we have conducted the research aiming at elucidating the molecular mechanisms of tuberous root formation etc. We aim to develop the technologies for creating useful cassava, such as increased productivity and enhanced environmental stress tolerance.

-1. <Publications>
+- <Publications>

-2. This research was Press Released.
+- This research was Press Released.

 Research contents were introduced in RIKEN Research Highlights.

 Elucidation of tuberous root formation mechanism in cassava.
 (Utsumi et al. (2020) Plant Mol.
-Biol.)
+Biol.) - Research contents were introduced in It Ain't Magic Science Blog.

-4. RIKEN has performed the Asian-Africa Science & Technology Strategic Cooperation Promotion Program by the Special Coordination Funds for Promoting Science & Technology (Project Title: Towards food security in Asia and Africa by development and application of advanced molecular breeding technologies for the tropical crop, cassava, Project Leader: Motoaki Seki) in collaboration with Mahidol University and International Center for Tropical Agriculture (CIAT) for 3 years (2009-2011)-
+Cassava engineered to produce healthier tapioca starch - RIKEN has performed the Asian-Africa Science & Technology Strategic Cooperation Promotion Program by the Special Coordination Funds for Promoting Science & Technology (Project Title: Towards food security in Asia and Africa by development and application of advanced molecular breeding technologies for the tropical crop, cassava, Project Leader: Motoaki Seki) in collaboration with Mahidol University and International Center for Tropical Agriculture (CIAT) for 3 years (2009-2011)-

 PIs: